 house frontage came to light in the Nantwich Museum archives.

 Are you familiar with the book

-about A.N.Hornby called "The Cricketing Squire" by William Henry Hoole?
+about A.N.Hornby (who lived at Parkfield House) called "The Cricketing Squire" by William Henry Hoole?

 courtesy of Nantwich Museum

 Left: Parkfield House and its grounds can